Casey closes her cell phone just as she hears a noise by the door. Derek's leaning against it, two grocery bags in his hand.

 He sighs.
 "Casey."

-Suddenly, she's feeling a lot more certain when his mouth presses against hers, roughly, firmly, and soon, his hand is shoved underneath the cotton of her top, up her stomach and ribcage.
-Casey's mouth opens a bit, and her back tenses in anticipation; Derek takes full advantage of it with his lips and tongue.
+Suddenly, she's feeling a lot more certain when his mouth presses against hers, roughly, firmly, and soon, his hand is shoved underneath the cotton of her top, up her stomach and rib cage.
+Her mouth opens a bit, and her back tenses in anticipation; Derek takes full advantage of it with his lips and tongue.
 That's when he surprises her again, his fingers splaying right beneath her breast, never touching it.
 Casey turns her face, inhaling deeply, trying to ignore Derek's surprise at her rejection of another kiss.
-He presses his mouth against her neck, thus bringing his upper body intimately close to hers.
+He moves on, pressing his mouth against her neck, thus bringing his upper body intimately close to hers.
 She wants to say something to him-a question or something to chastise his quick hand and demanding mouth.
 Not long ago, it would have been her greatest desire to spit out an insult when he got close, but right now, all that comes up now is a breathy, very feminine (embarrassing) sound and her foggy brain's demand for more.

 "I need you to face what we have."
 Derek rasps in a half-whisper.